 Feeding techniques translate into the careers that corresponding human personalities would choose.
 Bird personalities, for example, would prefer jobs that provide a great deal of freedom, while sheep personalities might flourish under the direction of a strong dog personality.
-Canine personalities instinctively work well with others while bear personas chafe under the direction of authority.
+Canine personalities like the wolf, dog and fox instinctively work well with others while bear personas chafe under the direction of authority.

 Fighting is equivalent to the way in which a person controls his or her environment.
-Carnivorous personalities are assertive and adventurous, while herbivorous personalities tend to be passive and cautious.
+Carnivorous personalities are assertive and adventurous, while herbivore personalities tend to be passive and cautious.

 Fleeing is how people protect themselves from each other.
 Herd animal personalities find refuge in the company of friends and family, wolves prefer tightly knit social groups, and mice personalities prefer to keep low profiles.